gchq/Gaffer/core/operation/README.md

 #### How can I optimise my AddElementsFromHdfs?
-Try using the SampleDataForSplitPoints and SplitStore operations to calculate splits points.
+Try using the SampleDataForSplitPoints and SplitStoreFromFile operations to calculate splits points.
 These can then be used to partition your data in the map reduce job used to import the data.
-If adding elements into an empty Accumulo table or a table without any splits then the SampleDataForSplitPoints and SplitStore operations will be executed automatically for you.
+If adding elements into an empty Accumulo table or a table without any splits then the SampleDataForSplitPoints and SplitStoreFromFile operations will be executed automatically for you.
 You can also optionally provide your own splits points for your AddElementsFromHdfs operation.